 But she said it softly; the Chairman of Literature was near.

 Let’s now turn to this poem.
-Widdemer’s focus is the classics – books that have endured the test of time and continue to influence readers and writers of contemporary and modern works.
+Widdemer’s focus is the classics: books that have endured the test of time and continue to influence readers and writers of contemporary and modern works.

 To Widdemer’s narrator, as he/she addresses the reader, this is when books can be the most helpful to one who loves them.
 They are the quiet friends and counselors who never change, the friends who stay constant and who have all the understanding and knowledge that one often needs but finds, mostly, lacking or inaccessible in average daily interactions.

 Also, how those things that hurt the reader, but could not be articulated, also happened to, say, a someone in ancient Babylon (referring, perhaps, to the ‘Epic of Gilgamesh‘ or even to the Bible), thus making that person a soul sister to the reader.
-And, how that sudden amusement that no one else in the reader’s real world seems able to share was also felt in King Francis’ Court in Victor Hugo’s ‘Le Roi S’amuse’ (The King’s Amusement) such that the reader shares a bond across the ages with the courtiers who laughed with the King.
+And how that sudden amusement that no one else in the reader’s real world seems able to share was also felt in King Francis’ Court in Victor Hugo’s ‘Le Roi S’amuse’ (The King’s Amusement) such that the reader shares a bond across the ages with the courtiers who laughed with the King.

 How, really, all the things in life that the reader must undertake and the paths he/she must travel have been, somewhere, in some past, been taken by characters in books.
-And, how discovering those kindred spirits through their stories will give the reader a sense of not being entirely alone in his/her endeavors or thoughts.
+And how discovering those kindred spirits through their stories will give the reader a sense of not being entirely alone in his/her endeavors or thoughts.

 Beyond all that, the narrator says that reading helps us understand and know our own worlds and loved ones better.
-How, in reading about a dead boy, say, we might discover a sad truth hidden by a real-life lover (this may well be another allusion to a lesser-known classic work of literature).
-Or, how we might come upon, as in a mirror, a psychological reflection of ourselves that we have not seen or admitted to before.
+How, in reading about a dead boy, say, we might discover a sad truth hidden by a real-life lover (this may well be another allusion to a lesser-known classic work of literature.)
+Or how we might come upon, as in a mirror, a psychological reflection of ourselves that we have not seen or admitted to before.

-In the last few lines, the narrator talks about those real people who were described, in the beginning, as becoming less interesting / incomprehensible to the reader.
+In the last few lines, the narrator talks about those real people who were described, in the beginning, as becoming less interesting or incomprehensible to the reader.
 At first, the reference seems to be to those who wrote or created the wonderful books.
 The authors who took all those things they could not or would not say out loud, the secrets that beat within their hearts and put everything onto their pages to give to readers.
 These are the same people whose well-meant words and deeds might have caused hurt and tears, even as they searched and tried to do their best.
-But, of course, it’s not just the actual creators of the words / books that the narrator is eventually referring to because these stories are universal and represent more than just their authors.
+But, of course, it’s not just the actual creators of the words and books that the narrator is eventually referring to because these stories are universal and represent more than just their authors.
 They represent all the people around us.
 They are the stories of all of us.
 They include all those things that we often do not, or cannot, accomplish as well as we would like to.
-And, through the reading of these stories, there may come some understanding of people’s true intentions, desires and hopes – ours and those who we know and live and work with.
-So that we, the readers of those books / stories, might find it easier to, sometimes, look past the clumsy attempts of the people around us, see deeper into their thoughts and come to appreciate the best that they intended.
+And, through the reading of these stories, there may come some understanding of people’s true intentions, desires and hopes — ours and those who we know and live and work with.
+So that we, the readers of those books and stories, might find it easier to, sometimes, look past the clumsy attempts of the people around us, see deeper into their thoughts and come to appreciate the best that they intended.
 This understanding and this knowledge is what these trusty, old books offer to the reader who loves them.